dcasota/photonos-scripts/README.md

 The open source Photon OS has nothing to do with the VMware customer products in which Photon OS is a part of.

-VCSA, vSphere Replication, Workstation, vRealize Operations, and much more run on a strict Photon OS ~pipeline for that specific product.
+VCSA, vSphere Replication, Workstation, vRealize Operations, and much more run on a strict VMware internal ~pipeline for that commercial product.

-The open source Photon OS evolution is somewhat interesting.
-There are different OS appliance flavors for "Generic", "VMware hypervisor optimized", "AWS optimized", "Security hardened" and "Real Time".
-Provisioning, failover and failback of Photon OS on other hypervisors in nowadays is a niche use case.
+The open source Photon OS evolution is highly interesting.
+Creating a Photon OS VM is simple, and there are different OS appliance flavors for "Generic", "VMware hypervisor optimized", "AWS optimized", "Security hardened" and "Real Time".
+Provisioning, failover and failback of Photon OS on other platforms and architectures (x86_64 + arm64) in nowadays isn't a niche use case like in 2017.

 Provisioning is supported for
 - ISO setup